NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 Ans: The Medical Counselling Committee (MCC) conducts NEET UG Counselling.

-Ques 2: When will NEET UG Counselling 2025 start?
+Ques 2: When will NEET UG Counselling 2025 2nd round start?

 Ques 3: How many rounds are there in NEET UG Counselling?